Are We Ready for the UFO Disclosure?

 Ancient artifacts from all over the world show humanoid figures wearing what appear to be astronaut space suits.

-Massive pyramids in Egypt, Mexico, Europe, South America, China, Japan are built along the same belt between 20° and 32° north latitude, all engineered and executed with remarkable precision and advanced knowledge of geometry, mathematics and astronomy.
-The same belt connects the Bermuda triangle, the Dragon's triangle and Mexico's Zone of Silence.
+Massive pyramids in Egypt, Mexico, Europe, South America, China and Japan are built along the same belt between 20° and 32° north latitude, all engineered and executed with remarkable precision and advanced knowledge of geometry, mathematics and astronomy.
+The same belt connects the Bermuda Triangle, the Dragon's Triangle and Mexico's Zone of Silence.

 These and other curious facts constitute if not hard evidence, at least a reason to wonder about the nature of the UFO phenomenon.
 And most people do wonder.
 As a result, over 20 countries disclosed their UFO files, moving towards greater transparency.